Where should I start reading Spider-Man? There have been over 50 years of Spider-Man comics mostly across two universes, Ultimate and 616.

 In 2015, a comic book event called Secret Wars destroyed both of these universes and create a new, single Marvel universe with characters from both.

-Here's all of the best starting points for reading Spider-Man, with a little information and Marvel Unlimited and Book links for each:
+Here are all of the best starting points for reading Spider-Man, with a little information and Marvel Unlimited and Book links for each:

-Amazing Fantasy (1962) #15 and Amazing Spider-Man (1963) #1 - Stan Lee and Steve Ditko introduced Spider-Man in the final issue of the cancelled Amazing Fantasy anthology.
+Amazing Fantasy (1962) #15 and Amazing Spider-Man (1963) #1 - Stan Lee and Steve Ditko introduced Spider-Man in the final issue of the canceled Amazing Fantasy anthology.
 It went on to sell more than any previous issue, and the Amazing Spider-Man series was born!
 These are classic stories, but not everyone's personal taste, due to being over 50 years old.
-I fell in love with them on first read though.
+I fell in love with them on the first read through.
 The Amazing Spider-Man Epic Collection: Great Power collects the first 19 issues which is an incredible deal.

 Amazing Spider-Man (1999) #1 - After issue #441 they restarted the numbering of the series to show new readers it was a good starting point, but at issue #500 they went back to the original numbering, so people often just call this issue #442.
 It's a great way to jump to "modern" Spider-Man.
 It leads right into the "JMS run" of Amazing Spider-Man.
 A run is a part of a series written by a specific writer, with JMS being a writer people really like.
 I can't find a collection that starts with this issue, but Amazing Spider-Man by JMS Ultimate Collection, Book 1 skips right to the JMS run which is fantastic.